nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: Multiple folders in the list.
     1. Test case: `rm -folders`<br>
        Expected: all folders are removed.

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.

-   1. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

-   1. Test case: `delete 0`<br>
-      Expected: No person is deleted.
-Error details shown in the status message.
-Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
-      Expected: Similar to previous.

-1. _{ more test cases …​ }_

-### Saving data

-1. Dealing with missing/corrupted data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_

 ## **Appendix: Effort**